sjdv1982/seamless/silk.md

 - False: raise an error.
 Default: True

+##infer_default
+Every first assignment is assigned to "default".
+Can be handy in class statements (class variables are faked by default variables )
+Default: False
+UPDATE: in the future, maybe lookup scope for default dict to save memory.

 ### infer_property (2)
 If a new property is accessed via Silk, an (empty) schema for that property is inserted under "properties" If False, the returned Silk object will be schema-less (and policy-less)